 Over the years there have been many generous benefactors of the College, notably the Sheldon family.
 Lady Blanche Sheldon, a foundation member of the College Council, contributed the cost of the three-story wing facing Missenden Road and in 1957 Sir Mark and Lady Sheldon donated the dining hall which bears their name.
 Further additions have been made to the College over the years: the East Wing and kitchen were built in 1961, the Octagon building in 1963; the McDonald Wing in 1970 and the Vice-Principal’s and Principal’s flats in 1990 and 1993 respectively.
 Sancta Sophia Graduate House was officially opened by Governor, Her Excellency Marie Bashir and blessed by Cardinal George Pell on 26 March 2014.

 Today Sancta Sophia College houses up to 300 students including undergraduate women and graduate men and women from a broad range of religious, social and ethnic backgrounds; studying a wide range of disciplines at the University of Sydney and other universities, and is administered by a lay staff.
 The College continues to maintain strong links with the Religious of the Sacred Heart, and the College is a member of the Australian Sacré Coeur Association and of the worldwide alumnae association.

 The ideal on which the colleges within the University of Sydney were founded was the education of the whole personality; the belief that the overall university experience, not just classroom learning, determines the richness of student life and provides the true preparation for future life.
 This ideal continues to underpin the role of Sancta Sophia College in encouraging the development of outstanding graduates who will contribute socially, culturally, spiritually and academically to society.

-A detailed history of Sancta Sophia College, Wisdom Built Herself a House by Sr Marie Kennedy RSCJ, was published in 1997 and is available for purchase from the College.
+A detailed history of Sancta Sophia College, Wisdom Built Herself a House by Sr Marie Kennedy RSCJ, was published in 1997.